Free-tier Tor bridges using AWS

 Create stack screen on the AWS console

-On the next screen, modify your bridge’s name if you wish.
+• Stack name: Modify your bridge’s name if you wish.
 This is optional and only makes it easier to find on the AWS console later.
-Click “Next”.

 Specify stack screen on the AWS console